Construction Quantity Surveying Technician

 Course Information for Employers

-Typical job roles associated with this apprenticeship can include Assistant Quantity Surveyor, Assistant Construction Surveyor, Quantity Surveying Technician, Assistant Cost Engineer and Assistant Cost Analyst.
-Construction Quantity Surveying Technicians are associated with the monitoring and control of costs and contracts on construction projects and are based on sites or in offices.
-The apprentice will complete the HNC in Construction and the Built Environment as part of this Higher Apprenticeship standard.
+Typical job roles associated with this apprenticeship can include Assistant Quantity Surveyor, Assistant Construction Surveyor, Quantity Surveying Technician, Assistant Cost Engineer or Assistant Cost Analyst.
+The apprentice will complete an HNC in Construction Management (Construction Design and Build Technician pathway) as part of this higher apprenticeship standard.

-- A Level 3 qualification with an overall grade equivalent of Merit.
-This could be a BTEC Level 3 qualification in Construction and the Built Environment, three A-levels in relevant subjects or a Level 3 qualification in Engineering.
+• A Level 3 qualification with an overall grade equivalent of ‘Merit’.
+This could be a Level 3 qualification in Construction or construction-related field, three A-levels in relevant subjects or a Level 3 in Engineering.
 An international equivalent of these is also accepted.

-Offers of a place on the course are dependent on the candidate’s achieved qualifications and successful interview.
+Offers of a place on the course are dependent on achieved qualifications and successful interview.

 Please note that, in line with the Consumer Act and as articulated in our Student Protection Plan, we reserve the right to close a course if there are insufficient students to make the course viable.

-The apprentice will need to build a portfolio of work-based learning evidence with the help of their assessor in readiness for the End Point Assessment (EPA) at the end of the apprenticeship.
-For the assessment of the HNC qualification, please visit the course page for the HNC in Construction and the Built Environment on DCG’s website.
+The higher apprentice will need to build a portfolio of work-based learning evidence with the help of their assessor in readiness for the End Point Assessment (EPA) at the end of the apprenticeship.
+For the assessment of the HNC qualification, please visit its course page on DCG’s website.

 Yes, one day a week